polakowo/datadocs/docs/machine-learning/production-code.md

 - Pays off by speeding up development time in the long run.
 - Helps becoming a stronger programmer when constantly looking to improve the code.
 - First get the sh*t done, and only then refactor.

+#### General tips

+- Turn repetitive code blocks into utility functions.
+- Think carefully about the API of the functions (required/optional parameters)
+- Use the `*args` and `**kwargs` arguments to add more flexibility to functions.
+- Write docstrings to explain the function and its parameters, and provide an example.
+- Turn an object into a class if you start accumulating many utility functions related to it.
+- Extend class functionality whenever possible using inheritance.
+- Switch over to a new, clean notebook after defining a bunch of utility functions.
+- Put `__init__.py` in the same directory to make the package importable.
+- Build the habit of modularizing your work to be easily reused and extended by anyone.
+- Contribute your own methods to community-owned packages such as NumPy and TensorFlow.

+include a README file detailing the files in your package and how to install the package.
+Comment your code - use docstrings and inline comments where appropriate.
+Refactor code when possible - if you find your functions are getting too long, then refactor your code!
+Use object-oriented programming whenever it makes sense to do so.
+You're encouraged to write unit tests!
+The coding exercises in this lesson contained unit tests, so you can use those tests as a model for your package.
+Use GitHub for version control, and commit your work often.

 #### Writing clean code